wdpypere/documentation/docs/components/Systemd::Systemctl.md

     Returns output without trailing newlines on success.
     Undef returned (no error reported) when the exitcode is non-zero.

+- systemctl\_is\_active

+    Run `systemctl is-active` for `unit`.

+    Returns output without trailing newlines on success.
+    Undef returned (no error reported) when the exitcode is non-zero.

 #### Private methods

 - systemctl\_list